yapzhanrui2/DevOps-Deployment/README.md

    Every push triggers a pipeline to build, test, and (optionally) push container images.
 3. **Containerised Deployment**
    Both services run in Docker containers, facilitating easy scaling and portability.
-4. **Scalable Setup**
-   Deploy to Kubernetes, showing how the app scales in a container orchestrator.

 ---